wkeeling/selenium-wire/README.rst

     first_request = driver.requests[0]

-If you want to access just the most recent request, then use the dedicated ``driver.last_request`` attribute:
+If you want to access just the most recent request, use the dedicated ``driver.last_request`` attribute:

 .. code:: python